Web browsing history: Protection

 When the user feels there is a risk to privacy, one's intention of disclosing personal information will be lower, but the actions are not affected.
-However, some studies finds that there is no significant difference between the intention and the actions of disclosing private information, meaning the user will reduce actions of sharing personal information and take more protection measures when feeling concerned about privacy.
+However, some studies find that there is no significant difference between the intention and the actions of disclosing private information, meaning the user will reduce actions of sharing personal information and take more protection measures when feeling concerned about privacy.
 When users have privacy concerns, they would make less use of online services.
 They would also make more protection measures such as refusing to offer their information, offering false information, removing their information online and complaining to people around them or relevant organizations.

 However, it is hard for users to protect their privacy due to multiple reasons.
 First, users do not have enough privacy awareness.
 They are not concerned about being tracked unless there are substantial impacts on them.
 They are also not aware of how their data contains commercial values.
 It is generally difficult for users to notice privacy policy links on all kinds of websites, with female users and older users, being more likely to ignore these notices.
 Even when users notice privacy links, their information disclosure may not be affected.
 In addition, users are also not equipped with enough technical knowledge to protect themselves even when they notice privacy leakage.
 They are placed on the passive side with little room to change the situation.

 Most users make use of ad blockers, delete cookies, and avoid websites that collect personal information to try to protect their web browsing history from being collected.
 However, most ad blockers do not offer enough guidance to users to help them improve their privacy awareness.
 More importantly, they rely on standard black and white list.
 These lists do not usually include the websites that are tracking users.
 Ad blockers could only be effective if these tracking domains are blocked.

 There are a series of open source projects that try to protect their privacy through collecting their browsing history on the hard drive instead of the browser.
 It solves the issue of such as that users cannot see the browsing history data once the user deletes the data on the browser.